Joy Lu contributed to this post.

 - There is a 20% bonus tax credit for projects associated with a low-income residential building project or qualified low-income economic benefit project.

 - There is a 10% bonus tax credit for electricity produced in “energy communities” (e.g., brownfield site, tract, or adjoining tract where a coal mine or coal-fired power plant was retired in 2010 or later).

 Tax credits for domestic solar and wind manufacturing

 In addition to the credit above that is aimed at developers who use components manufactured domestically, there are credits available directly to domestic manufacturers of clean energy equipment.
 These provisions should accelerate construction of new manufacturing capacity in the US, although it may take two or three years for new capacity not already in the works to come online.

 In the long run, these provisions will help to diversify supply chains in the industry, protect the industry from trade policy uncertainty, and prevent the kinds of supply crises like we have grappled with the last couple of years.

-The bottom line: This is exciting news for voluntary buyers.
+The bottom line: IRA benefits for clean energy are huge.
 The clean energy tax credits would translate into lower, or at least more stable, costs, and increased project availability.
 Both factors would be extremely helpful for achieving your renewable energy and climate goals.

 Many knowledgeable observers had lost faith that the US could achieve its goal of reducing carbon emissions by 40% by 2030 (from 2005 levels), and this bill restores the possibility of actually meeting that goal.
 The renewables industry is stoked about the potential this bill unleashes and will be laser focused on getting this bill over the finish line in the coming weeks.